 The Freshman Foundations course offers both a health & wellness and an organizational/study skills curriculum to give our freshmen a solid introduction they need to be successful in the Upper School.
 This class meets once a week during a study hall and is co-taught by the School Counselor and the Academic Support Coordinator.

-The Student Wellness Advising Team (SWAT) is an elected group of Junior and Senior students interested in the wellness of the Berwick Academy Upper School student body and who model respect and integrity in their everyday actions and interactions.
+The Student Wellness Advising Team (SWAT) is a group of Junior and Senior students interested in the wellness of the Berwick Academy student body and who model respect and integrity in their everyday actions and interactions.